MelanieMessih/SVVR---Brain-Plasticity/README.md

 # REMOVE Molecular fingerprints --> REMOVE
 In this study, ...........................................................

-an algorithm was developed that automatically calculates, selects, and combines molecular fingerprints from SMILES, and utilizes them to generate an optimized random forest regression model for the prediction of any target property.

 ### Requirements

 This codebase is fully written in Python 3.9.13.
 The packages needed to sucessfully run the code are provided below: